Donald Trump and religion: Heaven

-Since the start of his second presidency, Trump has expressed skepticism if he will go to heaven.
-During negotiations to end the Russo-Ukrainian War in August 2025, Trump remarked that "I want to try and get to heaven, if possible.
+Since the start of his second presidency, Trump has repeatedly expressed skepticism if he will go to Heaven.
+During negotiations to end the Russo-Ukrainian War in August 2025, Trump remarked that "I want to try and get to Heaven, if possible.
 I'm hearing I'm not doing well.
 I am really at the bottom of the totem pole."
 In a donation drive email from September, Trump asked for donations so he could "get to Heaven."
-In October, Trump explained that going to heaven is "very important" to him.
-During the enactment of the Gaza peace plan days later, Trump stated that "I don't think there's anything going to get me in heaven."
+On October 7, 2025, Trump proclaimed that going to Heaven is "very important" to him, explaining that "there's no reason to be good" otherwise.
+Five days later, in response to a reporter's question on if the enactment of the Gaza peace plan would help him get into Heaven, Trump replied "I don't think there's anything going to get me in Heaven.
+I think I'm not maybe Heaven-bound ...
+I'm not sure I'm going to be able to make Heaven, but I've made life a lot better for a lot of people".

+In February 2026, addressing the National Prayer Breakfast, Trump acknowledged that he previously claimed that he was "never going to make it to Heaven," but walked back his previous remarks as sarcasm.
+He expressed his belief that he "probably should make it" to Heaven, affirming that he is "not a perfect candidate, but I did a hell of a lot of good for perfect people."
+Later that month, he reaffirmed that his prior remarks were in jest, stating, "I was just having fun.
+I hope to make it, but I doubt I will."
+In March 2026, Trump shared a letter written by Franklin Graham, where Graham acknowledged Trump's doubts and reassured Trump that his "soul is secure and will spend eternity in the presence of God."